GRAINS-Corn, soy ease as investors eye big U.S. harvests

 By Michael Hirtzer

-CHICAGO, July 28 U.S. corn and soybean futures eased on Thursday, pressured by ample existing supplies and largely favorable growing conditions that will likely lead to huge harvests this autumn, traders and analysts said.
+CHICAGO, July 28 U.S. corn and soybean futures fell 1 percent or more on Thursday, pressured by ample existing supplies and largely favorable growing conditions that will likely lead to huge harvests this fall, traders and analysts said.

 Chicago Board of Trade corn futures led the declines, with technical selling weighing further after prices failed to rise above their 10-day moving average.